-There were two schools: St Thomas of Aquin's (on the corner of Queen and Walter Streets) and St Joseph's (in Willoughby Street).
+There were two schools: St Thomas of Aquin's or Aquinas (on the corner of Queen and Walter Streets) and St Joseph's (in Willoughby Street).
 A history of catholic education is available in a booklet written by the 1973 Jubilee Committee; Chairman was Mr A Kenny.
 "100 Years Catholic Education in Thames" A copy of the booklet and other related church and committee information is available at The Treasury, Thames.

 Also look for school concerts in the Thames newspaper; the catholic schools held regular concerts to help with the school fees, to supplement the Sunday donations made at St Francis and St Brigid's Churches, for the schools.